narodkebabci/UCD-cancer-data-lab/content/vacancies/vacancies.md

 ---

 The UCD Cancer Data lab are currently looking to recruit computational biology postdocs.
 We are a supportive and collaborative interdisciplinary research group based in the [Conway Institute](https://www.ucd.ie/conway/) in University College Dublin.
 We are broadly interested in understanding how mutations in cancer alter molecular interaction networks and in identifying ways to target these alterations therapeutically.
-We have a particular interest in identifying genetic interactions in cancer and understanding how they influence tumour genome evolution.
+We have a particular interest in identifying and and understanding synthetic lethal interactions in cancer.
 You can read more about areas of specific research interest [here](https://cancerdata.ucd.ie/research/).

 The ideal candidate for these roles will have good programming and analytics skills and prior experience in the use of data-integration approaches to understand biology.
 Prior experience of cancer biology or genetic interactions is a plus, but certainly not a prerequisite for the roles.